 Modern cameras have spoiled us with their automatic modes, making it easy to ignore white balance settings (along with all other parameters).
-You will realize white balance is a very important part of photography as you advance in the art.
+You will realize white balance is a crucial part of photography as you advance in the art.
 Getting familiarized with color temperature and tint is crucial, and today we are here to help you with that!

 What is white balance?

 White balance refers to the effects color temperature and tint have in photographs.
 Different light sources emit varying color temperatures, ranging in a spectrum between orange and blue.
 Likewise, light comes with tint, which ranges between green and magenta.
-Changing the white balance settings will help you find a balance between these colors and achieve a more natural effect.
+Changing the white balance settings will help you balance these colors and achieve a more natural effect.

 Why do cameras need help with white balance?